tres-framework/conventions/README.md

 Tres conventions
 ================

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119).

-When contributing to Tres, you must follow the conventions.
+When contributing to Tres, you MUST follow these conventions.

 Well documented and followed conventions results in readable and unambiguous source code.
 That is exactly what we are trying to achieve.